On tripartite common graphs

 Although it is possible to fully inspect the presented proof by hand, some of the steps were obtained by using computers.
 It would still be interesting to find simpler `human-friendly' proofs of the commonality of $H_3$ or $H_4$.

-Flag algebras also prove that various $4$-chromatic graphs are common: the $7$-wheel and all the (connected) $7$-vertex $K_4$-free non-$3$-colourable graphs are common; see Figure~\ref{fig:4colcommon} for the complete list.
-We in fact suspect that all odd wheels are common, although the same approach for the 9-wheel is already beyond our computational capacity.

 \textbf{Acknowledgements.} Part of this work was carried out when the first, second, and third authors met in Seoul for One-day Meeting on Extremal Combinatorics.
 We would like to thank the organisers of the workshop for their hospitality.
 The second author is grateful to David Conlon for helpful discussions and comments.
 We are also grateful to anonymous referees and Steve Butler for helping us to improve the presentation of this paper.